-Effective July 1, 2021, the City's defined contribution towards health insurance will be capped as stated below in the chart for the respective plans.
-The Kaiser defined contribution will apply only to the Kaiser Core and Kaiser Buy-up plans.
-The Anthem contribution will apply only to the Anthem Core and Anthem Buy-up plans.
+For the term of this agreement only, the City's defined contribution towards health insurance will be capped using the following formula.
 At no time will the City's contribution exceed the combined premium for medical, dental and vision insurance at each enrollment level.